 Hold a Raffle for the Squad

-During the major sports events at your school, it would be a great idea to promote a fundraising raffle for spectators to enter.
-Ask local businesses if they’d be willing to donate free merchandise or a gift certificate to raffle winners.
+During the major sports events at your school, consider promoting a fundraising raffle for spectators.
+Ask local businesses if they will donate free merchandise or a gift certificate to raffle winners.
 Charge for the raffle tickets and raffle them off during the big day.
 Remember that prizes are key to raffle fundraising success, so if you can’t solicit sufficient in-kind donations to make the raffle exciting, consider hosting a 50/50 raffle or purchasing a unique vacation package to drive excitement.

 Again, taking your raffle online will net a much larger profit and keep everything well organized.
 DoJiggy can help!

-Have everyone show up for a photoshoot and get some layout and graphic designers from the art or design department together to create a cheerleading calendar that everyone will love.
-Get some creative shots in, do a few mounts or stunts, and you will definitely have material for a calendar that will sell very well, with all proceeds going to benefit the cheerleading squad.
+Have everyone show up for a photo shoot and get some layout and graphic designers from the art or design department together to create a cheerleading calendar that everyone will love.
+Get some creative shots in, do a few mounts or stunts, and you will have material for a calendar that will sell very well, with all proceeds going to benefit the cheerleading squad.